Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 -   ComputeDeformShaderIndex
     -   If its material uses Compute Deform

-The biggest surprise with *shared submeshes* is that Kinemation converts the hierarchy a little different from the rest of the Hybrid Renderer.
+The biggest surprise with *shared submeshes* is that Kinemation bakes the hierarchy a little different from the rest of Entities Graphics.
 It looks like
 this:

 -   Skeleton